-As indicated in the literature, international certifications and code of conducts have been modified within the textile sector to improve working conditions for the employees.
-Acquiring international certificates among Indian garment and manufacturers and the implementation of quality management systems and adoption of CSR initiatives is to improve its brand image, and relationship with its international as well as domestic clients.

-Environmental laws in India within the textile sector are strict and can result in serious legal implications as many of the players do not focus on CSR adoption.
-Furthermore, the results have revealed that sustainable materials such as organic cotton, recycled polyester, recycled cotton, bamboo fibers, are being used and developed by the Indian textile sector.

 The results revealed that social responsibility is the primary factor that has influenced Indian textile manufacturers and suppliers to adopt CSR in order to fulfill their social obligations towards the society and share earnings with the community where they operate.
 It was also seen that CSR adoption is also driven by environmental factors.
 Companies are willing to adapt and ensure that textile manufacturing does not damage the environment.

-Indian textile companies focus on meeting employee needs and requirements which further affect employee retention rates and the CSR practices are adopted by their companies because of their employees.

-Adoption of CSR is also driven by consumer needs and requirements.
-However, the results of this study demonstrate that domestic customers are not willing to pay higher prices for sustainable products.
-The international players are willing to pay higher prices for sustainable products as indicated in the results of this study.

-CSR increases customer satisfaction rates, increases customer loyalty and customer retention.
-The results show that customer loyalty is an important benefit offered by CSR implementation.

-There are several factors that challenge the CSR implementation within the Indian textile sector.
+(Kansal & Joshi, 2014).

 The results of the study indicate that there are several barriers that impede its implementation.
 Indian consumers are not familiar with CSR as reported by the results of this study.
 Indian consumers are price conscious, which means that they will give preference to economic profit over ethical or social gains as reported by Shen, Govindan, and Shankar (2015).
 The findings show that CSR implementation is difficult because of the non-acceptance of society and fear among people and social taboos.
 Financial constraints act as a barrier to the implementation of CSR.

+5.2 Contribution to Academia and Industry

+This research study has brought various paradigms of underlying aspects of CSR where, it is a major tool to expand business and adhere to the core standards of organizational prospects.
+This research study has included attitude and perspective of employees and employers regarding CSR as well as academia is enriched with an insight that can help CSR to mitigate the growing barriers and reshape business ideology.
+(Kansal & Joshi, 2014).
+The addition of human perspective has not only revived the significance of industry, similarly it is a great source of knowledge that can incorporate those business strategies that are worth addressing and productive for both employees and employers.

-5.2 Implications
+5.3 Implications